18F/identity-idp/docs/sdk-upgrade.md

     idv_acuant_sdk_version_default: 11.N.N
     ```

     Set the default to the new SDK version and the alternate to the old version.
 (That way, the new version is in place if the A/B testing goes well.)
-The percentage should already be set to 50, so it does not need to be chagned.
+The percentage should already be set to 50, so it does not need to be changed.

 3. Save the file.
 If the file opened in the vi editor, use `:wq` to save.
 A diff of your changes will appear.
 Type `y` to accept them.